harlz-uze/bigidpy/README.md

 # instantiate a bigid instance
 bigId = bigid.BigID(host='<mybigid.com>', port=443, refresh_token='<my refresh token>')

-# request and access token using your refresh token
+# request and access token using your refresh token and store a session token in the bigId instance
 bigId.request_refresh_token()